This guide covers adding users to a dashboard and assigning them a custom role or permission to limit what they can do.

 Assign Miner Static IPs

-This permission controls who is allowed to perform the manual or bulk 'Network' action to pivot a miner from DHCP to static IPs.
+This permission controls who can perform the manual or bulk 'Network' action to pivot a miner from DHCP to static IPs.

-This permission controls who is allowed to perform the manual or bulk 'Blink LEDs' action, which causes a miner's LEDs to flash for up to 20 minutes (configurable).
+This permission controls who can perform the manual or bulk 'Blink LEDs' action, which causes a miner's LEDs to flash for up to 20 minutes (configurable).

 Change Miner Passwords

-This permission controls who is allowed to change miner management console passwords (the password that's used to access the manufacturer-provided ASIC management page).
+This permission controls who can change miner management console passwords (the password used to access the manufacturer-provided ASIC management page).

 This permission controls who is allowed to change the miner's pools.
-It is recommended that this permission only be given to trusted individuals to prevent a malicious insider from changing worker names and stealing hash rate.
+This permission is recommended only to be given to trusted individuals to prevent a malicious insider from changing worker names and stealing hashrate.

 Change Power Mode

-This permission controls who is allowed to change the miner's power mode (sleeping vs. mining).
+This permission controls who can change the miner's power mode (sleeping vs. mining).

 Edit Company Settings

-This permission controls who is allowed to edit the Company Settings.
-Users with this permission are able to add/remove users and manage their permissions.
-Additionally, this permissions controls who can modify MiningRigRentals and Pool API keys.
+This permission controls who can edit the Company Settings.
+Users with this permission can add/remove users and manage their permissions.
+Additionally, this permission controls who can modify MiningRigRentals and Pool API keys.

 Edit Dashboard Pages